MeticulousChaos84/MiniMatrix/Research/GaleCharacterAnalysis/PSYCHOLOGICAL_PROFILE.md

 Mystra's abandonment didn't just hurt him - it **validated his core wound**.
 He wasn't enough, and the person who should have loved him most threw him away when he made a mistake.

+*note: coming from an early childhood development background - this core wound could very likely be attributed to his father being completely out of the picture, to the point that he doesn't even know who his father is.
+When children are raised with only one parent, no matter how good of a parent it is, the loss creates a wound so early in personality development that the person would likely argue that it didn't affect them at all.
+However, for Gale, considering the other aspects of his personality makeup being what they are anyway, it is safe to assume that as a very young boy (under 5 years) he had already begun internalizing that he hadn't been good enough for his father to have stayed.
+His mother's secrecy regarding his father would have compounded this belief even before he was old enough to have the cognitive understanding of what he was feeling.*
 ### How It Manifests:

 **Secretiveness:**